 Sara’s first job out of college was as a private tutor for an American family traveling the world.
 She has now traveled to 51 countries across the globe, and she works to use these experiences to inspire young people, and to support other teachers in globalizing their classrooms without going abroad.
 She participated in the pilot year of the Teachers for Global Classrooms program, funded by the U.S. Department of State.
-This website was developed for that fellowship and sharing her experience in Ukraine and Turkey in April of 2012, but she has expanded on this work since, incorporating other travel experiences, such as an overland tour of Southern Africa with GEEO and her work in China mentoring high school students with Global Leadership Adventures.
-During the summer of 2014, Sara participated in the Japan US Teacher Exchange Program for Education for Sustainable Development.
+This website was developed for that fellowship and sharing her experience in Ukraine and Turkey in April of 2012, but she has expanded on this work since.
+Today, www.innovationonearth.com incorporates many travel experiences, such as Sara’s work in China mentoring high school students with Global Leadership Adventures and her participation in the Japan US Teacher Exchange Program for Education for Sustainable Development.
 Sara also features guest posts from members of her school community who have global experiences, and she is working to get more teachers at her school engaged in service learning and partnerships with international classrooms.

 Interested in Learning More?